Book by August 31st to reserve your room and save!

 2017 ALOTA Fall Conference

-Registration is now open for the 2017 ALOTA Fall Conference, being held September 22nd – 24th in Orange Beach, AL.
+Registration is now open for the 2017 ALOTA Fall Conference, being held September 22 – 24, 2017 at the Hampton Inn & Suites, Orange Beach, AL.

-Take advantage of this special rate to reserve your spot along with fellow OTs, OTAs, and students.
+Register today to reserve your spot along with fellow OTs, OTAs, and students.
 Together we will learn about practical clinical skills, evidence-based research, and discuss current and prospective changes to health care at the national and state levels, including how these changes could impact practice in our state.
-Early-bird registration ends July 31st!

 |Clinical Practice Skills|